gitChandan123/VIA/README.md

 ### Project Live on [ https://via-webapp.netlify.app/ ]

-### Don't forget to giving a STAR ⭐️, if you LIKE it.
+### Don't forget to give a STAR ⭐️, if you LIKE it.

 ## How to Install and Run this project?